Sebastian Elbaum

 Expert Bio

-Dr. Sebastian Elbaum is the Technologist-in-Residence at the Council on Foreign Relations (CFR).
-He is also a professor in the department of computer science at the University of Virginia, where he cofounded and coleads the Lab for Engineering Safe Software.
-His research aims to build dependable systems through domain-specific analysis techniques.
-Elbaum was named fellow by the Institute of Electrical and Electronics Engineers for his contributions to testing evolving systems, and fellow by the Association for Computing Machinery (ACM) for his contributions to the analysis and testing of evolving systems and robotic systems.
+Dr. Sebastian Elbaum is an adjunct senior fellow for emerging computing technologies at the Council on Foreign Relations (CFR).
+He is also a professor in the department of computer science at the University of Virginia, where he cofounded and co-leads the Lab for Engineering Safe Software.
+He is a fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the Association for Computing Machinery (ACM), recognized for his contributions to the analysis and testing of evolving and robotic systems.

 Clear All